Create a Survey in less than 60 seconds!

 Simple yet powerful, right?

-We talked about Jessie’s frustration with not getting the option to pay directly from the survey.
+We talked about how customers get frustrated when they don’t get the option to pay directly from the survey.
 But is that it?
 Is that the only thing that makes payments through surveys crucial?
 Not exactly.
-Here are the 5 aspects giving survey payments their importance;
+Here are the 5 aspects of giving survey payments their importance:

 Quick Functioning